Sgabello

 A sgabello is a type of stool typical of the Italian Renaissance.
-An armchair with armrests usually was a chair (sedia) of hieratic significance.
+An armchair with armrests usually was a chair (sedia) of hieratic(hierarchic?) significance.
 Sgabelli were typically made of walnut and included a variety of carvings and turned elements.
 The legs could be either two decorated boards with a stretcher for support, or three separate ornamented and carved impost legs.
 This seat was often placed in hallways, carved with a family's imprese or emblem drawn from its coat-of-arms.
 Its primary purpose was decorative, therefore the seat was not necessarily comfortable.

 Similar chairs were made in France, where they were known as a side chair.
 These had solid supports called rhombus seat supports.
 They were not used as stools.